bbarr3/INDY/Using XPortal.md

   	- Hold your coin.
 We are going to do some cool shit for this city y'all
   	- Follow [@PacersDOGEGuy](https://x.com/PacersDOGEGuy) on X for future rewards, events, and other community backed announcements
   	- Enjoy other features, launch your own projects, or explore other investment opportunities on this new up and coming decentralized platform using the XPortal and MemeXchange platforms!
-  	- Reach out to [@PacersDOGEGuy](https://x.com/PacersDOGEGuy) you have any other questions, to talk #YesCers, and get to know the badass human I am
+  	- Reach out to [@PacersDOGEGuy](https://x.com/PacersDOGEGuy) you have any other questions, talk #YesCers, and get to know the badass human I am
 ## Disclaimer
 - This is not financial advice.
 I am not a licensed financial advisor, and the information shared is for educational and informational purposes only.
 Always do your own research and consult with a certified financial professional before making any investment decisions.
 I am not responsible for any financial losses or actions taken based on this information.